 4. Spread benefits, bundle costs

 Top tip: If you’re already on course to make a sale with your buyer, can you bundle anything else into the deal to make it a bit more valuable?
-Think about added extras, complementary products, free training and be sure to explain the end benefit to your buyer, don’t force it on them.
+Think about added extras, complementary products, and free training, and be sure to explain the end benefit to your buyer; don’t force it on them.

 5. Induce a feeling of obligation

 This one is quite an interesting one.
-The fact that if we, as consumers, receive a favour from someone, that we feel obliged to reciprocate.
-We’re, for the most part, polite individuals and if someone goes out of their way to help us, we feel a need to give something back.
+The fact that if we, as consumers, receive a favor from someone, we feel obliged to reciprocate.
+We’re, for the most part, polite individuals, and if someone goes out of their way to help us, we feel a need to give something back.
 Research has shown that there is a social phenomenon called the “norm of reciprocity” that encourages this obligation to return a favour.

 I can vouch for this.
 Big time.
 I’m a sucker for salespeople offering a freebie with a routine purchase or “let me see what we can do on that price for you”…I feel like they’ve made an exception for me as a loyal customer.
 A clear example is the last time I trotted up to a department store beauty counter.
 I’m there to buy one thing, but the salesperson’s offer of a free makeover or a new product sample is enough for me to open my purse and empty the contents.
 9 times out of 10, if they give me something for free, I’ll buy something else – my “Can I also get X?” has cost me dearly many, many times.

 Unbeknown to me, they probably do that for every customer.
 It’s one of those things though, if someone puts themselves out, we feel a need to give something back, usually in the form of money.
 In a sales environment, someone going out of his or her way to get a better price, to put together a better deal or even throw in a freebie or two is often encouragement enough to sign on the dotted line.